ZhiYuanWPF/Team2/README.md

    8. When user has changed to quiz scene, the game scene is not on pause state.

-## Limitation
+## Limitations
-   1. There is no traffic rule implemented in the game
+   1. There are no traffic rules implemented in the game, but you encouraged to adhere to them to score more points!
    2. VR-riding currently only supports android mobile
    3. Player's Phone has to be in left screen orientation

 ## Feedbacks
    1. Implement a score system to allow player knows his statistics
    2. Implement a Health Point system
-      * Player lose a portion of his health whenever he hitted by vehicle and eventually lose the game if his health runs out
+      * Player lose a portion of his health whenever he hits or is hit by any moving vehicles or buildings, and eventually lose 	the game if his health runs out
    3. Implement Play-Time Limit system
-      * If player unable to finish the game with time limit give, he loses the game
+      * If player unable to finish the game with time limit given, he loses the game

 ## Copyright and attribution